 SPEAKING ENGAGEMENTS have included: World Talk Radio (Health Matters: 'Exploring the Voice to Find Freedom from Fear' -Dr. Shoshana Bennett), Artist's Edge ('The Shy Singer, an Interview with Vikki Flawith' -Debra Russell), TAXI Road Rally (Panel: 'Fear Factor: Removing the Roadblocks to Your Success' [Debra Russell, moderator]; Panel: 'Writing Songs & Composing Instrumentals for Film & TV' [Michael Laskow, moderator]; Breakout Class: 'You Can Give the Industry What It Wants & Still Be Creative'; Breakout Class: 'Persistence: How to Overcome Writer's Block'), the Church of Truth ('Metamorphosis: The Willingness to Surrender'; 'Sound of the Sacred: Musical Voice of the Soul'), the BC Accountants Association; and she has been interviewed for CBC Radio (Jane Dykeman).
 She has also taught workshops such as "Women's Voices", "Let's Sing", and "Gospel Voices" in Greater Vancouver and on Vancouver Island BC.

-COMPOSING CREDITS include music on television shows such as 'The Young & the Restless', 'Hunting Hitler', 'Vice News Tonight', 'Le Crime Parfait N'Existe Pas', 'Kassensturz', 'Auction Kings', 'Meteorite Men', 'My Strange Criminal Addition', 'Bad Dog!', 'Invisible Worlds', 'What You Can't See', 'Aspettando Geo', 'The Secret Life of Chaos' & 'Secret Service Secrets'; several episodes each of 'Snapped Killer Couples', 'LT Joe Kenda, Homicide Hunter', & 'I Almost Got Away With It'; plus the TV Movie 'The Bomb' (2015).
+COMPOSING CREDITS include music on television shows such as 'The Young & the Restless', 'Hunting Hitler', 'Vice News Tonight', 'Catfish the TV Show', 'Le Crime Parfait N'Existe Pas', 'Kassensturz', 'Auction Kings', 'Meteorite Men', 'My Strange Criminal Addition', 'Bad Dog!', 'Invisible Worlds', 'What You Can't See', 'Aspettando Geo', 'The Secret Life of Chaos' & 'Secret Service Secrets'; several episodes each of 'Snapped Killer Couples', 'LT Joe Kenda, Homicide Hunter', & 'I Almost Got Away With It'; plus the TV Movie 'The Bomb' (2015).

 Winner, Music Success in 9 Weeks Blogging Contest (CyberPR)